rhjones/kings-footsie-spinner/README.md

+# Kings Footsie

+Fun fact: Twister was [originally named Kings Footsie](https://en.wikipedia.org/wiki/Twister_(game)).

+This tiny React app automatically chooses one of four appendages (left foot, right foot, left hand, right hand), plus one of four colors (red, green, yellow, blue), every six seconds.
+The background color and text will change to reflect the new move and color, and the [https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis](SpeechSynthesis) API will call out the play.

+Click start to start.
+Click stop to stop.

+That's it.

+## Technical Details

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and put together in the time it took someone else to tape a homemade 6x4 color grid to the floor.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: